 The seller has to learn to balance the reward maximization based on the information already obtained against implementing new actions to increase the database.
 In ML, this is called the exploitation vs. exploration tradeoff.

-Deep Learning Approach: With the recent advent of deep learning, a sub-discipline of machine learning that mimics the human brain, there are new attempts at resolving the cold start issue using this approach.
+Deep Learning Approach: With the recent advent of deep learning, a sub-discipline of machine learning that mimics the human brain, there are new attempts at resolving the cold start problem or issue using this approach.
 There are many models and research papers out there that suggest the use of deep neural networks as an option to mitigate the cold start problem in recommenders.
 Using neural networks, the initial weights/ratings on the network edges are assigned in a random manner but backpropagation is used to repeat the model to the optimal.

 Meta-learning approaches have gained popularity in machine learning for learning representations useful for a wide range of tasks, according to this research.
 In his paper, “Meta-Learning for User Cold-Start Recommendation”, Homanga Bharadwaj, Department of Computer Science and Engineering, Indian Institute of Technology Kanpur, India, says they designed a recommendation framework that was trained to be “reasonably good enough” for a wide range of users.
 It was inspired by the generalizable modeling prowess of model-agnostic meta-learning.
 While testing, to adapt to a specific user, the model parameters were updated by a few gradient steps, and then the model was evaluated on three different benchmark datasets.
 The paper, using detailed simulation studies, shows that the framework was able to handle the user cold-start model much better than state-of-the-art benchmark recommender systems.